govtmirror/water-webservice/README.md

 #### Composer
 *Note: There is currently an error when composer tries to clear cache.
 It points to the wrong folder.
 This shouldn't effect any of the installed packages.*

+*When composer reaches the database creation portion, use the same username and password from above.
+You can change this in parameters.yml later.*

     curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer
     cd /path/to/project
     composer install